AHradyskyi/cat-dog-classifier/README.md

  ![text](https://github.com/AHradyskyi/cat-dog-classifier/blob/main/graphs.png?raw=true)

  ## GUI
 The Graphical User Interface is a small window that asks the user to load the image.
-The result shows how precisely the model detects whether it is a cat or a dog.
+The result shows how precisely the model detects whether an image is of a cat or a dog.

  ![text](https://github.com/AHradyskyi/cat-dog-classifier/blob/main/guy_example.png?raw=true)